 Some statutes that allow deductions and tax credits have provisions requiring a recapture of the tax benefit you received in an earlier tax year (if you do not meet certain requirements in subsequent tax years).
-If you are required to report a recapture, report the appropriate two-letter code and amount on this line.
-The three possible recapture taxes are the following:
+If you must report a recapture, report the appropriate two-letter code and amount on this line.
+The four possible recapture taxes are: